radish-es/casebook-property/content/units/problems/wowkwis.md

 ### The Problem

 **Can either the hunter or the hiker successfully make a legal claim to the fox?
-If both can, is one claim stronger than the other, and if so why?**
+If both can, is one claim stronger than the other, and if so why?
+Does anyone else have a possible claim?**

 **When explaining your answer to this problem, describe how each of the origin stories about property canvased in the lesson plan, discussed in class and expressed in this unit's readings influences your answer and your approach.**